About the Asian Collections

 The department cares for the Victoria and Albert Museum’s Asian collections.
 They include work from the following countries: Afghanistan, Bangladesh, Bhutan, Cambodia, China, India, Indonesia, Japan, Korea, Laos, Malaysia, Myanmar (Burma), Nepal, Pakistan, Sikkim, Sri Lanka, Thailand and Vietnam.
 The department also includes collections from the Middle East and North Africa, hitherto held by the departments that collect Western art.
 This will allow their significance to be fully appreciated for the first time.

-The creation of the Clothworkers' Centre for Textiles and Fashion Study and Conservation at Blythe House will necessitate a major move of stores containing East Asian, South and South-East Asian and Middle Eastern material.
-Therefore from January to August 2011 parts of the Asian collection in all media will not be available for viewing; no Asian textiles will be accessible from October 2011 until the opening of the Clothworkers' Centre in summer 2013, and South Asian paintings will not be accessible between August and December 2012.
+The creation of the Clothworkers' Centre for the Study and Conservation of Textiles and Fashion at Blythe House will necessitate a major move of stores containing East Asian, South and South-East Asian and Middle Eastern material.
+Therefore from January to August 2011 parts of the Asian collection in all media will not be available for viewing; no Asian textiles will be accessible from October 2011 until the opening of the Clothworkers' Centre in October 2013.
 A wide range of textiles will continue to be displayed in the Chinese, Japanese, Korean, South Asian and Islamic Middle East galleries.

 The Asian department will continue to offer limited appointments for material not affected by this project, but visitors should be aware that they may have to wait longer than usual for an appointment.